 backgrounds.
 Obviously these differences are often very deep.
 The second

-regards serious job losses to places like India and China.
-Thus, while we
+regards serious job losses to places like

 are still the world's pre-eminent military power, our economic superiority